-“Those that foster independence are the most important skills to have when entering kindergarten,” says Linda Savel, veteran kindergarten teacher at St. John School in Burlington, Ont.
+“Skills that foster independence are the most important to have when entering kindergarten,” says Linda Savel, veteran kindergarten teacher at St. John School in Burlington, Ont.
 As a registered Early Childhood Educator, I’ve also done time behind the kindergarten curtain and have witnessed the struggles, the frustration (and the downright shock) of rookie kindergarteners adjusting to life at school.

 Today’s kindergarten curriculum is stuffed with exciting academics, and classrooms are packed with very young students.
 Children with strong self-help skills are able to focus on these academics and start off on the right foot.

 We‘re accustomed to taking care of our kids.
 We wipe their noses and zip their jackets, but many of us don’t realize how much we ‘over-do’.
-(And let’s be honest; it’s a lot faster and more efficient when we do it ourselves!)
-But you want to set your child up for kindergarten success.
-So consider how your child will handle the following tasks when you’re not in the room.
-Don’t panic if they can’t do any or all of these things come September.
-But you can nurture these skills at home to make the transition to all-day school smoother for everyone.
+(And let’s be honest, it’s a lot faster and more efficient when we do it ourselves!)
+But you want to set your child up for kindergarten success, so consider how your child will handle the following tasks when you’re not in the room.
+Don’t panic if they can’t do any or all of these things come September, but you can nurture these skills at home to make the transition to all-day school smoother for everyone.

 Your child’s first school challenge will be met in the cubby area every morning, every afternoon and as many as three recesses.
 They’ll deal with shoes, boots, coats (and before you know it—snow pants, mitts and hats).
 I’ve seen many a meltdown as children wrestle with buckles and zippers and pulling cuffs over mittens.

-Out the door.
+Out the door

-A great way to foster your children’s independence is to give them some say in picking their clothes, but make sure you do a test-run before school, because not all zippers are created equal.
+A great way to foster your children’s independence is to give them some say in picking their clothes, but make sure you do a test-run before school because not all zippers are created equal.
 Your child can be the coat room champ and the first one on the playground if his coat has a quality zipper with an easy-to grasp tab.

 You may be tempted to purchase those cute lace-up sneakers, but if your child can’t tie them tightly or properly, save them for the weekend and go for slip-ons.
 Otherwise, your child will spend a good chunk of the day shuffling along with laces dragging, be the last one out of the coat room, or be one of 20 children waiting for the teacher to help—again!

-From bringing home forms and bringing back library books, to remembering backpacks from the bus, there are suddenly lots of things to monitor and remember.
+From bringing home forms and bringing back library books to remembering backpacks from the bus, there are suddenly lots of things to monitor and remember.

 Every day your child’s backpack needs to be checked for letters from the teacher, forms, library books and lunch bags.
 Do this with kids, not for them.